akashchekka/hlfgql/README.md

 ## PROS

-Using GraphQL you can expose just one endpoint and make all requests using that.
-Also as we are able to query data as we want, we can reduce the weight of chaincode query functions.
-Also GraphQL was developed by Facebook for its internal purposes and is opensource.
-So we can expect good improvements.
+GraphQL helps you to expose just one endpoint and make all requests using that.
+Also as we can query data as we want, we can reduce the weight of chaincode query functions.
+Also GraphQL was developed by Facebook for its internal purposes and is an opensource.
+So, we can expect good improvements.

 ## CONS